brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ## Forwarding

 Consider the problem of forwarding.
 Forwarding an argument in C++, in the vast majority of uses, looks like `std::forward<T>(t)`, where `T` is actually the type `decltype(t)`.
-This is annoying to have to write, the operation is simply forwarding an argument but we need to provide two names anyway, and also has the downside of having to instantiate a function template (although compilers are moving towards making that a builtin).
+This is annoying to write, the operation is simply forwarding an argument but we have to duplicate that argument nonetheless.
+And it requires the instantiation of a template (although compilers are moving towards making that a builtin).

 Barry at some point proposed a specific language feature for this use-case ([@P0644R1]).
 Later, there was a proposal for a hygienic macro system [@P1221R1] in which forwarding would be implemented like this: